project-unisonOS/unison-docs/dev/startup-modality.md

 ## Extensibility
 - Sign language: treat sign recognition as another adapter surfaced in `caps.report`; when present, renderer/vision can offer a visual card and accept gesture input.
 Sign synthesis can be added as an output path later.
 - BCI: treat as another input channel publishing intents; `caps.report` flags presence so prompts avoid unavailable channels.
-If present, renderer offers optional attach + quick calibration in parallel with the greeting and records BCI availability in context for later fusion.
+If present, renderer offers optional attach + quick calibration in parallel with the greeting and records BCI availability in context for later fusion. `unison-io-bci` emits `caps.report` at startup with `bci_adapter` metadata.

 ## First Implementation Slice (to avoid duplication)
 1. Define `caps.report` contract in docs (this file) and align with `dev/specs/event-envelope` before adding code.